CodeLaboratory-Patrick/Maui_RESTDemo/README.md

-# REST Services and HTTP Client in .NET MAUI
+# REST Services in .NET MAUI

 ## Overview
 In .NET MAUI, interacting with a REST service involves using the **HTTP Client** to make requests to a server and receive data, typically in JSON format.
 This approach is used for integrating external APIs or managing server-side data in mobile applications.
 The **HTTP Client** is a powerful and flexible way to connect your app to a web service.